pymc-labs/CausalPy/docs/index.rst

 CausalPy - causal inference for quasi-experiments
 =================================================

-A Python package focussing on causal inference for quasi-experimentas.
+A Python package focussing on causal inference for quasi-experiments.
 The package allows users to use different model types.
 Sophisticated Bayesian methods can be used, harnessing the power of `PyMC <https://www.pymc.io/>`_ and `ArviZ <https://python.arviz.org>`_.
 But users can also use more traditional `Ordinary Least Squares <https://en.wikipedia.org/wiki/Ordinary_least_squares>`_ estimation methods via `scikit-learn <https://scikit-learn.org/>`_ models.

 Installation
 ------------